Feeling overwhelmed and like your emotions are all over the place? With these tips, you’ll get back on track!

 As I mentioned earlier in this article, people often only use self care as a quick fix, rather than a habit.
 This is why so many of us feel emotionally unbalanced from time to time.
 Just like a car, our health needs to maintained regularly, and this is done through self care as a habit.

 Self care comes in many forms.
-It can for example be done on a physical, mental, creative, sensory, comfortable or intellectual level.
+There are many types of self care: physical, mental, creative, sensory, comfortable or intellectual, for example.
 Accordingly, there is a self care method out there for every single person in this world!
 In order to feel more emotionally balanced, I implemented the following self care methods into my daily life:

 My absolute favorite self care method is meditation.
 This is my safe haven and I know that this activity will give me instant relief, inner piece and a feeling of calm.
 When I started meditating, I recognized that my mind shifted more towards the rational.
-Whereas I first was 100% emotional, I now was able to be 50/50 rational/emotional.
+Whereas I first felt 100% emotional, I now am able to use my rational and emotional side of the brain equally.
 It is amazing!
-In times where I don't find the time to meditate, I acknowledge that my mind drifts more towards the emotional, which always is a reminder me to meditate more throughout the week.
+In times where I don’t find the time to meditate, I acknowledge that my mind drifts more towards the emotional, which always is a reminder me to meditate more throughout the week.

-Meditation only takes you 5-10 minutes a day and can be done at any moment you'd like!
+Meditation only takes you 5-10 minutes a day and you can do them whenever you like!
 I often meditate before going to bed or when I wake up, but I have also meditated while waiting for an appointment or sitting in the train.
 As you can see, no time is no excuse!
 You could for example try this wonderful meditation to release anger and resentment!
 Apps such as Calm or Headspace are popular meditation apps, but I also enjoy the meditations from Gabrielle Bernstein greatly.

 Another self care practice that I try to implement on a daily level is gratitude.
 Gratitude helps you to see the things that you already do have and the little, beautiful things in life.
 It helps you to feel more joy, positive and to vibrate on a higher level.
 Gratitude is a very easy self care method that takes you like 1-3 minutes per day!
 Grab a piece of paper or use an app like Grateful to write down what made your day a little better!

 Journaling is perfect for highly sensitive people, because this method gives you the opportunity to sort your thoughts.
 If you are like me, you have the tendency to overthink into dimensions where noone has been before.
-Sometimes, it can be good to get your thoughts down on paper.
-For me, journaling is a great way to not only sort my thoughts, but it also enables me to develop my writing skills and to be creative by doodling in it.
+Sometimes, it is good to get your thoughts down on paper.
+For me, journaling is a great way to not only sort my thoughts and understand my emotions, but it also enables me to develop my writing skills and to be creative by doodling in it.
 If you are a creative HSP, a bullet journal might be interesting for you!
 It enables you to create your own diary from scratch and helps you to truly express your personality.

 I am a moon woman and I believe that we all in some way are connected with the phases of the moon.
-When I look at my emotional state at the end of the day, I always seem to be able to relate it to the current moon phases that we are in.
+When I look at my emotional state at the end of the day, I always am able to relate it to the current moon phases.
 In this blog, I talk about how the moon has helped me to truly connect with my high sensitivity and how I use it in my self care routine.

 Because I am so connected to the moon, doing moon rituals is a magic way of self care for me.
 It is a moment where I reflect, dream, manifest and let go and helps me to feel truly connected with myself.
 Ever since I’ve been aware of the moon phases, I have been able to anticipate on my emotional state and undertake the needed self care actions to be well-prepared for what is coming.
 Therefore, I highly recommend you to give this magical self care method a try!

-Besides these four techniques, I try out many different self care activities on a regular basis.
+Besides these four techniques, I try out many different self care activities on a regular basis to regulate my emotions.
 In this blog, I shared 111 self care ideas for highly sensitive people.
 Give it a try!

-One of the things that my former therapist truly made me realize, is that both my physical and mental health need to be taken care of.
-Back then, I didn't look after my mental and physical health at all and went past my boundaries.
-Crazy huh that I was feeling emotionally overwhelmed?
+One of the things my former therapist mentioned in relation to emotion regulation, is that both my physical and mental health need care and attention.
+Back then, I didn’t look after my mental and physical health at all and went past my boundaries.
+Not strange that I felt emotionally overwhelmed, right?
 I did the following things to create a balance in my mental and physical health:

 When you first look at everything that you eat throughout a week, you realize how much bad stuff you actually put in your body.
 At least that was how I felt when I started to become more aware of my nutrition.
 Therefore, I tried to cook more healthy and eat and drink less sugars.
 It caused me to feel more energized, which again helped me to put this energy into being more grounded and balanced.
 I highly recommend you to write down for a week what food and drinks you consume and then see what isn’t actually that good for your physical health.

-After reading this article based on my experiences as a highly sensitive person, I hope that you feel inspired to try out some of these methods yourself!
+I hope that you feel inspired to try out some of these methods yourself to regulate your emotions and become more balanced!
 They have transformed my life and I hope that they will do the same for you!